vogelsgesang/docs/docs/faq/general/trial_start.rst

 When does the trial version start?
 ==================================

-The 14-day trial version will automatically start, once you add a private repo.
+The 14-day trial version will automatically start, after you sign-up.